 Oct

 Bringing a baby into the world, regardless of the circumstances, is a massive and life-changing event.
 You may have meticulously planned when you wanted to become pregnant, or it could have been a blessedly happy accident, but, like any mother, you want to give your baby the healthy start it needs to develop into a healthy newborn.
-Having a trusted obstetrician like Dr. Taryll Jenkins at Jenkins Obstetrics, Gynecology & Reproductive Medicine in Katy, Texas, will help you make the best decisions for your pregnancy.
+Having a trusted obstetrician like Dr. Taryll Jenkins and his attentive and experienced group of doctors at Jenkins Obstetrics, Gynecology & Reproductive Medicine in Katy, Texas, will help you make the best decisions for your pregnancy.
 But when do you need to first see your obstetrician?
 It is a common question, so let us talk about that.

 It cannot be overemphasized how important it is to begin seeing a gynecologist regularly when puberty is reached.
 While a woman as young as this may not know if she will ever desire children, there are health conditions at this age that can seriously compromise the ability to conceive later in life.